Get the Best WordPress Backup

 Dropbox sign in

 After you’re logged into your account, you’ll be prompted to authorize the connection.
-Simply hit Allow to let Duplicator make changes to your Dropbox account:
+Hit Allow to let Duplicator make changes to your Dropbox account:

 Allow Dropbox cloud storage

-Dropbox will then give you an authorization code.
-Copy this and go back to your WordPress dashboard:
+Dropbox will then give you an authentication code.
+Copy this and go back to your WordPress admin dashboard:

 Dropbox authorization code